Heather Cooan | Oncology Nutrition Consultant and Educator

 • Promotes healthy skin and hair, and

-Even more, healthy fats also contribute to the production and regulation of hormones, and have been shown to be crucial for fertility, and have positive effects on regulating ovulation and sustaining healthy pregnancies.
+Even more, healthy fats also contribute to the production and regulation of hormones, are crucial for fertility, and positively affect regulating ovulation and sustaining healthy pregnancies.
 (3)

 Sunshine Fat Bombs